IBMDecisionOptimization/do-ws-js/README.md

     },
 ```

-Providing the deployment_id, it will be directly used.
+Providing the `deployment_id`, it will be directly used.
 ```
  "do": {
         "type": "wml",